tungamiraimujuru/Waypoint/README.md

 **Why:** The "wait" approach is ~30 lines of code; the incremental approach is ~200.
 But the UX win is structural — the user sees days appear in 1–2 seconds rather than 8–15 seconds of staring at JSON.
 For an AI-product demo, that's the entire point of the app.
 The parser also turned out to be the testability anchor: pure state machine, one fixture-based test covers the happy path, character-by-character feeding test covers boundary handling.

 **What I, would revisit:** If Anthropic ships a server-side structured output mode (they're moving that way industry-wide), the parser becomes legacy code.
-I'd swap it for the typed-output API and keep the orchestrator interface — at which point the rest of the app doesn't notice.
+I would swap it for the typed-output API and keep the orchestrator interface — at which point the rest of the app doesn't notice.

 ### No Use Cases between ViewModel and orchestrator